8fold/php-shoop/README.md

 ## History

 This library has been under development since the beginning of 2019 and has been used in the majority of 8fold projects since the middle of 2019.
 With every new project created we tried to go without it but found ourselves becoming annoyed, which is why we've decided to make it a more formal project and library consumable by others.

-***********

-## Scratchpath

-Concierge: Does the hard work for you.

-Dupe...not sure if this is an acceptable term for the concept of making Shoop types as close to native PHP as possible.

-Idiom: Appreciating this.

-Cipher: Could be more marketable.